cloudfoundry/app-autoscaler-release/docs/cf-migration.md

 This guide provides instructions for migrating App Autoscaler from BOSH-based deployments to MTAR (Multi-Target Application Archive) deployments using the MultiApps Controller.
 MTAR is the new supported deployment method for App Autoscaler.

-**Important:** In the near future, this repository will transition to community maintenance.
+**Important:** In the near future, this repository will be archived and no new BOSH releases will be provided.
 The new MTAR releases are now maintained at [cloudfoundry/app-autoscaler](https://github.com/cloudfoundry/app-autoscaler).

 ### Key Changes